Khulna

-Khulna is on the Rupsha and Bhairab Rivers.
-A centre of Bangladeshi industry, the city hosts many national companies.
-It is served by the Port of Mongla, Bangladesh's second-largest seaport.
-Khulna River Port is one of the country's oldest and busiest river ports.
+Khulna is on the Rupsha and Bhairab River, a strategic industrial point in southwestern Bangladesh.
+It is also an important industrial hub in Bangladeshi industry, hosting many of the nation's largest companies.
+Khulna's economy is affected by the Port of Mongla, Bangladesh's second-largest seaport.

 A colonial steamboat service, which includes the Tern, Osrich and Lepcha, operates on the river route to the city.
 Khulna is considered the gateway to the Sundarbans, the world's largest mangrove forest and home of the Bengal tiger.
 It is north of the Mosque City of Bagerhat, a UNESCO World Heritage Site.